Milken Community School

 Milken Community School (originally Milken Community Schools, colloquially Milken) is a private Jewish high school and middle school.
 It is located on Mulholland Drive in the Bel Air area of Los Angeles, California.
 It is one of the largest Jewish day schools in the United States.
 Long affiliated with Stephen S. Wise Temple, a Reform congregation, the school is officially non-denominational, and became independent from the temple in July 2012.
 Despite the separation, Milken Community Schools continues to be the school in which many Stephen S. Wise students are enrolled.

 In 1998, Milken was the largest non-Orthodox Jewish high school in the United States.
-As of 1994, Milken was the only Reform Jewish high school in the United States and was a part of the only K-12 Jewish education program west of Chicago that was not a part of Orthodox Judaism.
+As of 1994, it was the only Reform Jewish high school in the United States and was a part of the only K-12 Jewish education program west of Chicago that was not a part of Orthodox Judaism.